 Fire Danger Season

-The Fire Danger Season in the Mount Lofty Ranges begins each year on December 1 and lasts until April 30 (subject to CFS changes due to weather conditions).
+The Fire Danger Season in the Mount Lofty Ranges Fire Ban District begins on 1 December 2016 lasts until April 30 2017.

 Emergency Information Warning System - To keep informed of South Australia's emergency services' updates, click here